tbrunetti/genoFinder/README.md

 # genoFinder
-Algorithm to find match haplo- and diplo- star alleles to each sample haplo- and diplo- types on a per gene basis
+Algorithm to find and  match haplo- and diplo- star alleles to each sample haplo- and diplo- types on a per gene basis

 ## Running genoFinder
 ----------------------